-As defined by accounting principles generally accepted in the United States of America, the school district is considered a "primary government."
-The school district is governed by a five member board to which each member is elected by the citizens of each defined county district.
+As defined by accounting principles generally accepted in the United States of America, the school district is considered an "other stand-alone government."
+The school district is a related organization of, but not a component unit of, the city of Kosciusko since the governing authority of the city selects a majority of the school district's board but does not have financial accountability for the school district.

-For financial reporting purposes, Baldwyn School District has included all funds and organizations.
+For financial reporting purposes, Kosciusko School District has included all funds and organizations.
 The District has also considered all potential component units for which it is financially accountable and other organizations for which the nature and significance of their relationship with the District are such that exclusion would cause the District's financial statements to be misleading or incomplete.
 The Governmental Accounting Standards Board has set forth criteria to be considered in determining financial accountability.
 These criteria include appointing a voting majority of an organization's governing body and (1) the ability of the District to impose its will on that organization or (2) the potential for the organization to provide specific benefits to or impose specific financial burdens on the District.